ezrabridger-06/WLU-DATA100-Group6-Assg3/README.md

-# GROUP NOTE: Any lines with "# YOUR CODE HERE" in the Rmd file, please remove them when adding your code.
+# GROUP NOTE:
+- For any lines with `# YOUR CODE HERE` in the Rmd file, please remove them when adding your code.
 Keep all other comments unless otherwise noted as well

-**PART 1**
+- Remember to not copy and paste the entire file on your side, as it might mess with the setup done here.
+Just copy the objects (`object_a <- ...`) that you did
+- When adding your code/editing the file, select the respective branch (e.g. Pt-1-Data-set-1) from the branch list on the top left
+    + Pt-1-General and Pt-2-General are for non-R code or misc changes to the files
+    + After adding/editing, press _Commit changes_ on the top right, keep the _Commit message_ short (use _Extended description_ if needed) and leave the _Commit directly to the `<name>` branch selected_
+- If you write the parquet and have the file on your computer, upload it to the Assignment Sources folder in that branch
+- If you are stuck or need help in the middle of your code:
+    + Edit and commit as above then on the branch page
+    + Click on _Compare and pull request_ on the yellow banner on top
+    + Add details and click _Create pull request_ so we can go in to discuss and still be able to further edit that part

+_(Extracted from the template Rmd files)_
+# PART 1

 This file will be submitted as an Rmd file to GradeScope.
 You will need to create a group on GradeScope with the correct members. *If the person who submits this does not list you, you will not get a grade on this assignment!!!* Make sure you trust the person who is submitting it!